zsurka/krrunchy-client-angular/README.md

-# krrunchy-ui-angular
+# krrunchy-client-angular
-UI Repository for the Krrunchy Server using Angular.
-There could be other repositories using other technologies in the future to make front-ends for Krrunchy Server.
+Client for Krrunchy Application using Angular framework.